emerging-welfare/ie-tools-test-on-India-b1/README.md

 (Count an event-word as true positive if the event-word found by Petrarch2 string-matches to any of the words of **any** of the events of that sentence.
 Count an event as true positive if any words found by Petrarch2 matches to one of the words of that event.
 Please read the technical report for details.)

 `/home/berfu/anaconda/bin/python standalone_python_scripts/utilEval.py petrarch '../foliadocs/evts.petrarchreadable_out.txt','../foliadocs/foliasentenceideventidword.txt','../foliadocs/petrarcheval.txt'`

+#### Filtering our CAMEO from verb classes which are not very relevant to protest events:

+I filtered out CAMEO verb dictionary to reduce it to contain only the verb/word cotegories that interest us.
+Note that in petrarch's config file verb dictionary's name must remain as is.
+So filtered-CAMEO must have the same file name.
+So do not forget to keep the copy of the original CAMEO file somewhere!

+For comparison of results with original and filtered-out CAMEO, please read the report.

 ## Tool 5: RPI Joint Information Extraction System